One Apex service shared by Azure and the data-entry screen flow,

 Rotation

-secret rotation handled at step 4.
+rotation (Key Vault) handled at step 4.

 Compromise